1:2 Brute Force Consensus

 While the number of people wanting to search has no upward bound, the efficiency of searching for random numbers does.

-Remember that SHA2-256 depends on there being no exploitable shortcuts to winning the winning combination to each new block.
+Remember that SHA2-256 depends on there being no exploitable shortcuts to more efficiently guess the random value solution to each new block.
 Thus, Bitcoin miners are measured in terms of hashes per second.
 This metric shows how fast a mining machine is capable of pulling random numbers out of a hat.

 Another important measure is hashes per watt, as electricity is the largest cost in running mining operations thus being able to more efficiently search for random numbers will make miners with more efficient machines more profitable than their peers with older, less efficient equipment.